-But what will happen when I am gone if people haven’t learned to make meals for themselves?
-Now there will always be preachers, praise God, amen.
-But as I come to the end of my life: I am thinking, you know, I would like in addition to serving meals take people into the kitchen and show them how I cook, how I get food, how I get meaning from biblical texts.
+But what will happen when I am gone, if people haven’t learned to make meals for themselves?
+Now, there will always be preachers.
+Praise God.
+Amen.
+But as I come to the end of my life, I am thinking, “You know, I would like, in addition to serving meals, to take people into the kitchen and to show them how I cook, how I get food, how I get meaning from biblical texts.”

-I want to go deep and I want to go wide.
-So this is Bethlehem college and seminary.
-I get to go deep because we are in Greek and I am going to take, you know, 16 guys and go to the kitchen with them for a year.
+The idea is that the kitchen is where the meals are made and where spiritual culinary arts are taught.
+The crowds aren’t as big.
+It is messy in the kitchen.
+It is less finished, less refined.
+You spill things.
+You have to start over.
+So, the kitchen is not, as you know, as public.
+There are not as many kudos that come with the small group that meets in the kitchen, and I want to go there.
+I want to go deep, and I want to go wide.
+This is Bethlehem College & Seminary: I get to go deep because we are in Greek, and I am going to take sixteen guys and go to the kitchen with them for a year.
 But I want to go wide.
-I want to help lay people who don’t have any Greek get as much as they can out of their English Bibles and they can get infinitely more than they think they can get out of their reliable English translations.
-And there are reliable translations that they can work with with confidence.
-So look at the book is part of the deep and it is part of the wide.
+I want to help laypeople who don’t have any Greek to get as much as they can out of their English Bibles, and they can get infinitely more than they think they can get out of their reliable English translations.
+There are reliable translations that they can work with in confidence.
+So, Look at the Book is part of the deep, and it is part of the wide.

 I was inspired to do what we are doing by Khan Academy online — by Salman Khan when he is teaching algebra, for example.
 What you see online is a black screen, and then numbers appear as he writes them, and he teaches math that way.
 I looked at that, and I said, “Oh, I would love to do that with the Bible.”

 “My goal is to lead people through text after text after text to form habits of mind, habits of reading, habits of analysis.”